samoliver3/capstone-STRIP-AI/README.md

 To reiterate, the goal of this project is to create useful predictions as to whether a stroke occurred from a clot in the heart or froom large artery atherosclerosis from an image of the removed blood clot from the patient's brain.
 The point of solving this project is to utizile beneficial prediction methods to then appropriately prescribe therapeutic treatmeant for patients that have suffered one of these kinds of strokes, which allows for more specialized treatment depending on which kind of stroke the patient had and will increase survival odds for the patient.

+## The Stakeholder

+The stakeholder is the Mayo Clinic, which is offering cash rewards to the creators of the top five best-scoring entries according to a scoring algorithm.
+The Mayo Clinic is asking for entries to classify images into one of the two major AIS categories for each image in a test set.
+These two major categories include Cardioembolic (CE) strokes and Large Artery Atherosclerosis (LAA) strokes.

 ## Navigation Instructions

 This project utilizes two Jupyter Notebooks for all the code and data exploration used throughout the project.
 One of these notebooks was hosted on Google Colab, and this notebook created an allowance of more computational resources that could not be sourced from my own computer.
 Google Colab allowed for the use of more advanced GPUs and TPUs as well as approximately 32GB of RAM.
 These resources represent much greater computational capacities than my own machine.
 The other notebook utilized my own machine.
 This project also includes some PDFs for the Github repository, the notebooks, and a slideshow of the main findings for this project.
 This project utilized data from a Kaggle competition run by the Mayo Clinic.
 This project utilizes the original data provided by the Mayo Clinic as well as other datasets compiled by Kaggle users that were used in order to avoid OOM issues and other issues encountered by the large file sizes of the original images.
 Links to these datasets and other resources are below.